Alex Mendez: Vizela

 On July 3, 2021, it was announced that Mendez would transfer to Portuguese club F.C.
 Vizela for an undisclosed transfer fee.

 On August 6, 2021, Mendez made his debut as a starter in the Primeira Liga season opener in a 3–0 loss at home against Sporting CP.

 Tampa Bay Rowdies

 In September 2025, Mendez joined the Tampa Bay Rowdies of the USL Championship.

+El Paso Locomotive

+On February 26, 2026, El Paso Locomotive announced they had acquired Mendez via transfer from Tampa Bay Rowdies.

 International career

 Mendez has been capped by the United States at the under-17, under-20, and under-23 levels.

 In 2018, Mendez was awarded the Young Player of the Year award for the United States.

 Personal life

 Born in the United States, Mendez is of Mexican descent.